GeminiDRSoftware/DRAGONS/recipe_system/docs/reduce_UsersManual/interfaces.rst

 While this minimal call is available at the Gemini Observatory (see Sec.
-:ref:`fitsstore`), if a calibration service is unavailable to the user -- likely true for most users -- users should call ``reduce`` on a specified dataset by providing calibration files with the  --overrride_cal option.
+:ref:`fitsstore`), if a calibration service is unavailable to the user -- likely true for most users -- users should call ``reduce`` on a specified dataset by providing calibration files with the  --user_cal option.

 For example::